duereg/sublime-write-gooder/README.md

 **Note:** Without Sublime Package Control, you could manually copy this project to your Packages directory as 'WriteGooder'.

-##Run WriteGooder on an active JavaScript file in Sublime Text
+##Run WriteGooder on an active Markdown file in Sublime Text

 - `control`-`shift`-`W` *or Tools/Contextual menus or the Command Palette*
 - `F4` jump to next error row/column